We were here on October 23rd, 2016

 Our Canyon Tour

-The canyon is one of the longest continuously inhabited locations in the United States and is known to have been inhabited by the ancients prior to the Anasaze, dating it back to approximately 800 AD.
-Today there are 40 families who farm and live in the Canyon.
-In the summer you'll find them in the canyon, and in the winter on top of the ridges, where the sunshine can come through.
+The canyon is one of the longest continuously inhabited locations i the United States, know to have been inhabited by the ancients prior to the Anasize, dating it back to approximately 800 AD.
+There are today 40 families who farm and live in the Canyon.
+In the summer you'll find them in the canyon, and in the winter on top of the ridges where the sunshine can come through.

 Ya' At' ehh! and welcome to Canyon de Chelly.

-Every turn up the valley is spectacular in itself.
-In fact I took way more photographs than you are interested in viewing.
-But at each turn there was another sensation....... like these cliff dwellings high up the canyon wall.
+Every Tun was spectacular in itself.
+In fact I took way more photographs than you are interested in seeing.
+But at every turn there was another sensation....... like these cliff dwellings high up the canyon wall.

-In the bottom of the canyon, the farming was not that impressive as evidenced by these next two photos.
+While in the bottom of the canyon, the farming was not that impressive as evidenced by these next two photos

-But when looking at a similar farm from the south rim, it is easy to see how the farms view remained hidden.
-You'll observe the road twisting in behind the cottonwood trees.
+But when looking at a similar farm from the south rim is is easy to see how it remained hidden. you'll observe the road twisting in behind the cottonwood trees

-We did not venture up the Monument wash, stopped under the cottonwoods for a refresher and took time to view the cliff dwellings.
+We did not venture up the Monument wash and stopped under the cottonwoods for a refresher and took time to view the cliff dwellings.

 We had the most interesting conversation with this Navajo Lady, and please note the pin on her left collar.

-Yes, she is a Breast Cancer Survivor and was most articulate in telling us of her operation; and then proudly exclaiming that she now has been 'Clean' for 5 years.
-Look at her smile, and besides that her jewelry strings were delicately made; so of course this is where our other daughters and granddaughters Christmas presents came from.
+Yes, she is a Breast Cancer Survivor, and was most articulate in telling of us her operation and then proudly exclaiming that she now has been 'Clean' for 5 years.
+Look at her smile and besides that her jewelry strings were delicate made, so of course this is where our other daughters and granddaughters Christmas presents came from.

 Kyle and Robin off up the Del Murito Canyon.

-The Photo Bug has hit them also.
-Ah! the lure of these sandstone walls rising some 700' from the canyon floor.
+And the the Photo Bug has hit them also.
+Ah! the lure of these sandstone wall rising some 750' from the canyon floor.

-By the time we discovered this print, I was getting pretty sure of my identification skills; but then found out that the CCC boys in the 1930 carved these foot prints to indicate the path of the trail.
-See how a little success can go to ones head!
+By the time we discovered this print I was getting pretty save, but then found out that the CCC boys in the 1930 carved these foot prints to indicate the path of the trail.
+See how a little success can go to one head!

-Dottie found another Dine artist who does sand carvings, and now Garrett our Grandson has his present too!
+Dottie found an another Dine artist who does sand carvings, and now Garrett our Grandson has he present too!

 The South Rim Drive.

-White Horse trail is the one trail that is open to public hiking, without the services of a Navajo Guide; but be sure you're up to the steep climb and grades, we were not!
+White Horse trail is the one trail that is open to public hiking, without the services of a Guide, but be sure you're up to the steep climb and grades, we were not!

 Why this old gnarled Juniper, just because I love a tough survivor!

-This one is located for display at the Visitor's Center.
+This is located for display at the Visitor's Center.

 Doesn't this remind you of the Hogan at Monument Valley?
 Smaller, but still cedar log construction with a hard packed clay floor and all the comforts of home.
-The Man's content, and for a WIFI connection he journey's next door to the Visitors Center.
+The Man's content and for a WIFI connection he goes next door to the Visitors Center.